jamesmlee14/Embedded-Systems-Project/README.txt

      -  Player 2 must avert their eyes while Player 1 makes their selection first.

      -  Move the Navigational Switch up and down to toggle your selection between Rock Paper and Scissors.

-        To lock in your selection, at any time press the white button located above the board.
+        To lock in your selection, at any time press the white button located above the board (the same one used earlier to select the payer)

      -  Once Player 1 has locked in a selection, it will disappear, allowing for Player 2 to open their eyes and make their selection.

      -  After both selections are made, all will be revealed, with both screens displaying both player's selections.

-     -  After
+     -  After 5 seconds, each player will see their result, either a 'W' for a win, 'L' for a Loss, 'D' for a Draw.
+Additionally, the winner's LED will flash.

+     - After 5 more seconds, each player will see their current score accross the match.

      -  The game continues until one player gains three points.
-This is the required score to win the majority of five games.
-    Once this has been reached, the boards will display the winner with a W on their board and a L on the losers board.
+Once this has been reached, the boards will congratulate the winner with W and a flashing led, and give the Loser an unfortunate L.

-     -  In order to play another game, the reset switch on the boards is pressed once the final winner / loser is displayed.
+     -  In order to play another game, press the reset switch (the white button located at the bottom of the board) once the final winner / loser is displayed.

 ================================================================================================================================